Coeur/ImageEffectsSamples/README.md

 ## License

-CoeurImageEffectsSamples is available under the MIT license.
+SwiftImageEffectsSamples is available under the MIT license.
 See the LICENSE file for more info.